docker/docs/content/subscription/scout-details.md

 keywords: subscription, free, team, business, features
 ---

-{% include scout-early-access.md %}
+{{< include "scout-early-access.md" >}}

 This page provides an overview of the subscription plans for Docker Scout.
-To compare features available for each plan, see [Docker Scout Pricing](https://docker.com/products/docker-scout){: target="_blank" rel="noopener" class="_"}.
+To compare features available for each plan, see [Docker Scout Pricing](https://docker.com/products/docker-scout).

 ## Docker Scout Free